 One primary reason for this is to keep up with updates, and almost every technology has updates, some more frequently than others.
 In addition to this, generally, the more custom and multifunctional the website is, the more maintenance work it needs.
 For example, a website like eBay will need a lot more maintenance work than a website like TechCrunch (which, believe it or not, is also powered by WordPress), which in turn will need more maintenance work than a website like colourpop.com (which is powered by Shopify).

-Let’s try and break down why this is the case!
+So why do more complex and multi-functional websites need more maintenance?
 First, let’s sort the updates which can affect a website into categories:

 - Web technology updates